Ask Pauline a Question

 Virgin Money Low Rate Credit Card

-Enjoy 0% p.a. for 15 months on balance transfers with no balance transfer fees when you apply by 14 May 2024.
-Save with a low ongoing purchase interest rate of 11.99%.
+Enjoy 0% p.a. for 15 months on balance transfers with no balance transfer fees.
+Save with a low ongoing purchase interest rate of 12.99%.
 Up to 55 days interest free on purchases.
-Convenient and safe payments with Apple Pay, Samsung Pay and, Visa payWave.
+Earn up to 27,000 Virgin Money Bonus Points when you spend on Menulog, HelloFresh, OVO Energy.
+Convenient and safe payments with Apple Pay, Samsung Pay, Google Pay, and Visa payWave.

 Purchase Rate (p.a)